danielbrendel/hortusfox-web/README.md

 HortusFox is a self-hosted collaborative plant management system which you can use in your own environment to manage all your plants.
 You can add your plants with various details and photos and assign them to a location of your environment.
 There is a dashboard available that shows all important overview information.
-The system does also feature a warning system in order to indicate which plants need special care, user authentication, tasks, inventory management, collaborative chat and a history log of what actions users have taken.
+The system does also feature a warning system in order to indicate which plants need special care, user authentication, tasks, inventory management, calendar, collaborative chat and a history log of what actions users have taken.
 The system features collaborative management, so you can manage your plants with multiple users.

 ## Features